Palo Blanco, Texas

 Palo Blanco is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the Los Alvarez CDP prior to the 2010 census with a population of 204.
+It is a new CDP, formed from part of the Los Alvarez CDP prior to the 2010 census, with a population of 204.

 Geography

 Palo Blanco is located at 26°23′15″N 98°54′9″W (26.387546, -98.902408).

+Demographics

+Palo Blanco first appeared as a census designated place in the 2010 U.S. census after being carved out along with 3 other CDPs (Barrera, El Quiote, and Flor del Rio) from the Los Alvarez CDP.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school is Delia Gonzalez (DG) Garcia Elementary School.
 Roma High School is the district's sole comprehensive high school.